aalleexxss/ESOF432/user-doc.md

 when they are added to our api.

 ## Reporting Bugs
-To report a bug, simply email aalleexxdss@gmail.com explaining the bug you encountered with as much detail possible.
+To report a bug, create an issue on github on this repository.
+You can also find it [here.](https://github.com/aalleexxss/ESOF432/issues)